 Why would you have it?
 Narcolepsy is caused by a fault in the part of your brain that controls REM sleep.
 Where a normal REM sleep cycle begins 60-90 minutes after falling asleep for most folks, people will narcolepsy often enter REM sleep within a short 15 minutes of passing out.

-One thing you can do right now: Start working on a consistent sleep schedule so you can strive for a regular routine and take a 20 minute power nap in the early afternoon to give yourself that boost you need through the day.
+One thing you can do right now: Start working on a consistent sleep schedule if you can't stay awake so you can strive for a regular routine and take a 20 minute power nap in the early afternoon to give yourself that boost you need through the day.

 What is it?
-A sleep disorder with a long pop culture history, sleepwalking is, well, walking while sleeping!
+A sleep disorder with a long pop culture history, sleepwalking is, well, being the sleeping person and walking person!
 But, yes, it also encompasses things other than just walking such as eating unexpected night meals, moving your stuff around the house, or pouring milk down the drain.
 It’s a common misconception that you shouldn’t wake up a sleepwalker (you should gently steer them back into bed), and it’s likely hereditary.